 35. Make a Giraffe

-This project uses the plaster strips like they use for setting broken bones.
-I feel that this could easily be changed to using a paper mache method.
-For the tutorial for this project, go to Craftster.
+For the tutorial for this project, go to The Little Red House.
 I think this would be a great classroom project for the upper elementary grades.

 37. Hunny of a Bunny